 The item or item variation you chose is not in stock.
 By continuing, you accept to place an order at Landsknecht Emporium for said item or item variation with an estimated production schedule of 6 months.

 Our first standardized blunt Kriegsmesser is primarily based on 'The martyrdom of St. Sebastian' by Master ES from 1467, while taking some elements from the late 15th century Wolfegg Hausbuch's Bergwerkspanorama page.

-The goal was to capture the essence of the weapons while keeping them reasonably safe, so while the edges and the tip are thick with the weak of the blade being flexible, we still recommend using them with control.
+The goal was to capture the essence of the weapons while keeping them reasonably safe, so while the edges and the tip are thick with the weak of the blade is flexible. we still recommend using them with control though.

 The Kriegsmesser is available on a made-to-order basis, with a waiting time between 9 and 12 months.

 Please be advised, slight variations and differences may occur in the products due to their hand-made nature and the organic materials used.

 The products aim to have the aesthetics of historical pieces, not the finish of mass-produced items.
 Each product bears the signs of its making; small tool marks and imperfections, which do not affect the build quality or usability but give each of our pieces its unique character.

 The weapon is a practice Kriegsmesser for sparring and technical drills, perfect for Historical European Martial Arts (HEMA) and reenactment.